HTML PROGRAMMING:HTML – Attributes

-Attributes give extra information about HTML elements.
-They are always written in the start tag.
+Attributes provide additional information about HTML elements.
+They are always written inside the opening tag and help define behavior, identity, or appearance.

 Parts of an attribute

-• Name: what property you are setting (for example: id, class, src, href)
+- Name: The property you want to set (for example: id, class, src, href).

-• Value: the setting for that property (for example: "main-title", "button-primary")
+- Value: The value assigned to that property (for example: "main-title", "button-primary").

 Example: